daniparera/MCR/BLC/README.md

 Scripts to create BLC information from MCR db
 =======

-This script (buildBLC.py) work as folows.
-Get all information related with BLC from MCR and construct a file with the same structure than files presents in BLC zip file.
+Tools to work with BLC datasets and MCR database.

 Download
 -------